Bayesian recalibration of flux scale factors in diffuse radio maps using low-resolution absolute radiometers: Conclusions

 In other examples, we also included the spectral index parameter $\boldsymbol{\beta}$ in the inference.
 We found a significant positive correlation between $\svec$ and $\boldsymbol{\beta}$, in which a difference of $< 1\%$ in the values of $\boldsymbol{\beta}$ can cause more than a $15 \%$ difference in the posterior mean of $\svec$.
 Nevertheless, in all cases that we considered, we are able to rectify a sky map with uncorrected flux scale factors at 408~MHz to within $\sim 5$~K or better of the true brightness temperature values.

-We did not consider other foreground components such as free-free emission or point sources in our study, although it would be possible to include multiple components within the spectral model \citep[e.g. see][]{Eriksen_2008}.
+We did not consider other foreground components such as free-free emission or point sources in our study -- the latter of which has been shown to have a non-negligible effect on 21cm global signal recovery \citep{mittal10.1093/mnras/stae2111} -- although in the future it would be possible to include multiple components within the spectral model \citep[e.g. see][]{Eriksen_2008}.
 For simplicity, our beam model was set to an axisymmetric Gaussian profile, and so models of the beam with sidelobes and asymmetry should also be included for increased realism.
 Ultimately, it would be valuable to include the beam model itself in the inference \citep{2025arXiv250620712W}.

 One could also consider using more frequency channels -- we assumed a relatively coarse spectral resolution of 5~MHz -- and include curvature effects and additional spatial variation of $\beta$ in the frequency spectrum model.
 Moreover, a more accurate prior on the flux scale factors can be used instead of the broad prior that we have chosen; this would help tighten the constraints when there is incomplete coverage of the sky.
 Nevertheless, the assumptions we used are appropriate and conservative for a proof-of-concept of this method, and we leave these other options to be explored in future work.